-&lt;sup>1 - Operating expenses excluding ground lease rent and depreciation
+1- Operating expenses excluding ground lease rent and depreciation

-This review discusses the financial and operating results of Winnipeg Airports Authority Inc. (the "Company" or "WAA") for the year ended December 31, 2022 and should be read in conjunction with the Consolidated Financial Statements of the Company for the years ended December 31, 2022 and 2021.
-These financial statements provide additional information on certain matters that may or may not be discussed in this review.
+This review discusses the financial and operating results of Winnipeg Airports Authority Inc. (the "Company" or "WAA") for the year ended December 31, 2023 and should be read in conjunction with the Consolidated Financial Statements of the Company for the years ended December 31, 2023 and 2022.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and provide additional information on certain matters that may or may not be discussed in this review.